TeamABA01/MIS-546/README.md

 Data Sources

-The project uses a dataset freely available from the Yelp Dataset consisting of user-generated reviews.
+The project uses a dataset freely available from the [Yelp Dataset](https://www.yelp.com/dataset) consisting of user-generated reviews.
 We Particularly used review & business dataset in our project.

 Technologies Used

-Natural Language Processing (NLP) Machine Learning Models (Naïve Bayes, SVM, Random Forest, etc.) Python, NLTK, scikit-learn
+Natural Language Processing (NLP) Machine Learning Models (Naïve Bayes, SVM, Random Forest, etc.) Python, NLTK, scikit-learn.